seekhealing/seekhealing.github.io/_sections/webinar-events/obt/2020-12-06-19-30-closing-ceremony.md

 date: 2020-12-06
 start-time: 19:30
 end-time: 19:45
+utc-offset: −05:00
 link: https://us02web.zoom.us/j/8285470222
 ---

 Join us for the closing ceremony of One Big Table as we come together to share our gratitude for the shared experience of the weekends co-creation.